Blog

 4. Mindfulness and Breathing Techniques: Practice mindfulness and use grounding exercises or breathing techniques to manage your emotional responses.
 These methods help calm the central nervous system and bring balance.

 5. Positive Self-Talk: Focus on affirmations that build your positive self-image.
-Journaling is an effective way to track your achievements and strengths.
+Journalling is an effective way to track your achievements and strengths.

-6. Talk About It: Opening up about your feelings of shame with a trusted friend or in an online support group can reduce isolation and help you gain perspective.
+6. Talk About It: Opening up about feelings of shame with a trusted friend, a support group, or a professional can reduce isolation and help you gain perspective.
+If you’re looking for one-to-one support, my counselling and coaching services offer a safe space to explore and reframe these feelings.

 man with arms outstretched representing freedom from feelings of shame